ImroBr/phamwiki/FMEA.md

 ## Introduction
 [[Failure Mode and Effects Analysis (FMEA) - asq.org](https://asq.org/quality-resources/fmea)] \
-Failure Mode and Effect Analysis (FMEA) is an inductive bottom-up hazard analysis technique, used for identifying all possible failures in a manufacturing/ assembly process, product or service.
+Failure Mode and Effect Analysis (FMEA) is an inductive bottom-up hazard analysis method, used for identifying all possible failures in a manufacturing/ assembly process, product or service.
 Best implemented early in the design phase, the goal of FMEA if to eliminate or mitigate failures.
 Through the FMEA process, failures are identified and numerically prioritized starting from the least desired outcome.

 ## History
 Procedures for FMEA were first described November 9th 1949 by the U.S. Department of Defense (MIL-P-1629) [x] as FMECA (Failure Mode, Effects and Criticality Analysis).
 Primarily utilized in the military industry, it was later adopted by the space industry (NASA).
 In the 1970 in was introduced to the automotive industry (Ford).
 More information about FMEA history can be found through the [link is the _See Also_ heading](#see-also).